CHSSA Middle School State Championship

 - Topical Ks: Good, make debate better, force flexibility in thought and challenge our implicit biases.
 Topical Ks further education in round and create a space where we challenge our baseline assumptions in a way that challenges the way we look at the world.

-- Non-topical Ks: The only context where I view non-topical Ks as a voter is if an independant voter manifests.
+- Non-topical Ks: The only context where I view non-topical Ks as a voter is if an independent voter manifests.
 Reading "debate is a male-skewed environment and societal burdens placed on women creates inherent unfairness in the debate environment" may be true, something I agree with, and something I prioritize in how I judge, but is not something that I will vote on unless the opponent is engaging in behavior that is exclusionary to that group.
 And as the debater, you must highlight the infringement.

 - On Perms: Perming is good and should be done often.
 In order to successfully perm in round, you must demonstrate the lack of conflict between the counterplan and the aff.